Terminal MS Degree in

 - Baccalaureate degree from Tulane or Xavier University of Louisiana pending successful completion of requirements

-- Standardized test scores (i.e., SAT, ACT, GRE) are NOT required for applicants to the 4+1 MS Program in Behavioral Health
+- The GRE is NOT required for applicants to the 4+1 MS Program in Behavioral Health

 - For applicants to the thesis track, at least 3 credits of independent empirical research in psychology must have been earned as an undergraduate.
 Also, an assistant, associate, or full professor in Tulane’s Department of Psychology must commit to thesis supervision prior to submitting your application.
 Note: The thesis track is available only to Tulane alumni.